Netcracker/qubership-mistral-operator/docs/public/disaster-recovery.md

 ## Configuration Example

-You want to install Mistral service in Disaster Recovery scheme.

-The configuration for `active` Mistral cluster is as follows:
+If you want to install Mistral service in Disaster Recovery scheme, the configuration for `active` Mistral cluster is as follows:

 ```yaml
 disasterRecovery: